Vietnam.vn - Nền tảng quảng bá Việt Nam

 AVOID ABUSE OF BONUS POINTS, CAUSING INJUSTICE TO CANDIDATES

-Madam, a new point of the draft circular is that the review scores and admission scores of the review methods and combinations must be converted to a common scale.
+Madam, a new point of the draft circular is that the review scores and admission scores of the admission methods and combinations must be converted to a common scale.
 Why is there this regulation?

 In recent years, most universities have allocated separate quotas for each admission method, even for each combination of admission subjects, from which they apply admission criteria to calculate the candidates' scores and determine the admission scores from high to low until the quota for each method and combination of admission subjects is exhausted.
 This helps schools to use early admission to proactively complete their enrollment plans.

-K OVERCOME PROBLEMS CAUSED BY EARLY ADMISSION
+K OVERCOMING PROBLEMS CAUSED BY EARLY RECRUITMENT

 The 20% limit is based on the practical situation of enrollment in recent years, so that early enrollment only focuses on candidates with outstanding abilities and academic achievements, limiting the impact on students' studies in the final semester of grade 12 and high school graduation exam preparation.
 The most important thing is to create fairness among candidates when applying, not all students are able to participate in early enrollment before completing the grade 12 program.